Track Deadlift Exercise on Galaxy Watch

 Start your project

-After downloading the sample code containing the project files, click Open to open existing project in Android Studio.
+After downloading the sample code containing the project files, open your Android Studio and click Open to open an existing project.

 Locate the downloaded Android Project (deadlift) from the directory and click OK.